vranki/laser-gcode-exporter-inkscape-plugin/README.md

 Fire up inkscape and you will find the plugin under Extensions -> Export -> Turnkey Laser Exporter.

 This script relies on a more advanced version of the PIL library than Inkscape for windows ships with.
 As such you need to follow these steps for windows installs of Inkscape 0.91
+You have two options to follow, choose the one you prefer.

+1) To use my precompiled version of python 2.7.9 with all the needed libraries follow these steps :
+* Download my updated windows version of python from : https://www.dropbox.com/s/693n7m2fdq6160d/Python27.rar?dl=1
+* Navigate to C:\Program Files\Inkscape and rename the folder "python" to "python-old"
+* Extract the folder 'Python27' from the archive you downloaded to C:\Program Files\Inkscape and rename it to 'python' (Note the lower case p)
+* You are done, launch inkscape!
+2) You can alternatively install python on your system, or use my precompiled version.
+To install python natively :
-* visit https://www.python.org/downloads/ and download python 2.7.9 and install it
+* visit https://www.python.org/downloads/ and download python 2.7.9 and install it to C:\Python27\ .
+Select the option to add Python to your path during install.
-* In the folder : C:\Program Files\Inkscape you will need to rename the folder "Python" to "Python-old" so it uses the new system install instead.
+* In the folder : C:\Program Files\Inkscape you will need to rename the folder "python" to "python-old" so it uses the new system install instead.
 * Open up the command line by pressing windows key+r and typing in 'cmd' without the quotes then press enter.
 * From the command line, run this command : pip install wheel
+* If you get an error message that pip cannot be found on your system, then your windows path is incorrect.
+Run this command, without the quotes "set PATH=%PATH%;C:\Python27\;C:\Python27\Scripts" and then repeat the above step.
 * From http://www.lfd.uci.edu/~gohlke/pythonlibs/#pil , download "Pillow-2.7.0-cp27-none-win32.whl" and place it in an easy to navigate to folder
 * From the command line, navigate to where you placed that file.
 If for example you placed it in the C drive you would type without the quotes
 * "cd c:\"
 * "pip install Pillow-2.7.0-cp27-none-win32.whl"
 * You also need to install the libxml library, from the command line run this command without the quotes.
 * "easy_install lxml"
+* You are done, launch inkscape!

 Linux Installation
 ------------------